imagej/imagej.github.io/pages/BigStitcher_manual_translation.md

   - Ticking **keep rotation from metadata** will rotate views according to their **Angle** after moving them to the specified locations.

-{% capture includecontent %} Clicking **Apply** will overwrite the transformations stored in your dataset (except for the pixel calibration, the translation from the tile configuration and, optionally, a rotation) {% endcapture %}
+{% include warning-sidebox-right content='Clicking """Apply""" will

-{% include warning-box content=includecontent %}
+overwrite the transformations stored in your dataset (except for the pixel calibration, the translation from the tile configuration and, optionally, a rotation)' %}

 #### Tile Configuration file format